 Hoopla or Hoop-la is a game we're sure you'll recognise from fair-grounds and school fetes.
 The object of the game is to throw a hoop over some kind of prize that's conveniently propped up on a small target pedestal or block.

 As Hoopla is mainly played for fun there are various ways you can approach the game.
 It's up to you how many throws or hoops you let each person have and how strict you are with what constitutes a scoring hoop.
 For example some people say that the hoop has to not only go over the prize but clear all the corners of the block or pedestal too.
-Usually, with children playing Hoopla, you'd want them to win so you may decide to be a bit more forgiving.
-Three hoops per turn is a typical number for a standard Hoopla fairground stall but four or six hoops will give them more chance - it's up to you.
+Usually, with children playing, you'd want them to win so you may decide to be a bit more forgiving.
+Three hoops per turn is a typical number for a standard fairground stall but four or six hoops in the set will give them more chance - it's up to you.

 Hoopla block and post (suitable for 25cm hoops)